syjgino/SLA/README.md

 <!-- Getting Started -->
 ## Getting Started
-1. Download SLA_V1.12 from Github and extract to fold of your choice.
-If desired, create Exe shortcut to desktop.
-Run SLA_V1.12.exe.
+1. Download [SLA_V1.12](SLA_v1.12_20210108.zip) from Github and extract to fold of your choice.
+If desired, create Exe shortcut to desktop, then run SLA_V1.12.exe.
 2. If it does not open properly, or if it collapses while running, try to open it from command prompt to check the error message.
-3. To convert wiff file to mzml file, you need to download and isntall MSconvertGUI from Proteowizard.
+3. To convert wiff file to mzml file, you need to download and isntall MSconvertGUI from [Proteowizard](http://proteowizard.sourceforge.net/download.html).
 (Note: We have been using version 3.0.19082-ade61137d.
 Some updated versions may not transfer the data or file name correctly.)
 4. A spreadsheet program must be installed on the control computer (Excel or LibreOffice).
+5. Download Analyst method files and Excel files.
+[KeyV1_2.0](KeyV1_2.0) for LWM version or [KeyV3](KeyV3) for our extended version.

 <!-- Tuning – Instrument Setup -->